-Our intention is simply to learn what’s true about ourselves, not to prove anything to ourselves.
+Our intention is simply to learn what’s true about ourselves, not to prove

 You may find parts of the list surprising.
 If that happens, let it.
 And then feel free to consider you never knew such a freedom could exist for you because, until now, you were sure you had no choice but to live restrained in this area.
 Now, you know better!
 Allow these 40 types of freedom awaken and stir that secret part of you, that knows living in any kind of bondage is a lie.
 Then, follow your own natural sensing all the way to the free life.

 You’re Well Along Freedom’s Path When:

 - You have no desire to change places in life with anyone else.

 - You step over setbacks without stopping or looking back.

 - You don’t think about your sex life.